-Inside the Centro Cerámica Triana, gaze at the azulejo tiles which served as the barrio’s lifeblood until the mid-1960s then walk a few miles along the “ruta de la cerámica”.
+Inside the Centro Cerámica Triana, gaze at the azulejo tiles which served as the neighborhood's lifeblood until the mid-1960s, then walk a few miles along the ruta de la cerámica.
 Head north from the Punta de Isabel II bridge, past the blue and yellow dome of the Capilla Virgen del Carmen and along the Calle Castilla, before looping back down Calle Alfarería towards Plaza del Altozano.
-Peep through the gateway of the flower-filled Casa de las Flores, one of the few attractive, surviving “corrales de vecinos,” then stop at Cerámica Santa Ana to pick up gifts.
+Peep through the gateway of the flower-filled Casa de las Flores, one of the few attractive surviving multi-family workers' houses in Seville, then stop at Cerámica Santa Ana to pick up gifts.
 Finish up at any of Triana's lively bars for a night on the tiles.

 19. Discover Seville's Roman history

 Centuries before Seville became the capital of Muslim Spain, the Romans ruled the city here called Hispalis.
 Evidence of the 2000-year-old town sits in the Calle Mármoles, where three of six towering granite columns, most likely the remains of a temple, stand frozen in time as nature grows around them.
 A pair were moved to the Alameda de Hércules square in the 16th century; the other was broken in transit.